Weesam01/Module-4-Challenge/README.md

 # Rolling Statistics
-We will then Perform Rolling Statistics, we will Calculate and plot the rolling standard deviation for all portfolios using a 21-day window, calculate and plot the correlation between each stock to determine which portfolios may mimick the S&P TSX 60, finally we will chose one portfolio to calculate and plot the 60-day rolling beta for it and the S&P TSX 60.
+We will then Perform Rolling Statistics, we will calculate and plot the rolling standard deviation for all portfolios using a 21-day window, calculate and plot the correlation between each stock to determine which portfolios may mimick the S&P TSX 60, finally we will chose one portfolio to calculate and plot the 60-day rolling beta for it and the S&P TSX 60.